jk32768/courtz-website/help/08-options.md

 ## Import Configuration

-Select **Import Configuration** to restore a previously exported CourtZ configuration.
+Select **Import Configuration** to import a previously exported CourtZ configuration.

-A configuration contains:
+A configuration can contain:

 - players
 - Session Profiles
 - application settings

+When importing a configuration, you can choose how the imported data is applied:

+- **Replace** – replaces the current configuration with the imported configuration.
-Importing a configuration replaces the current CourtZ data.
+- **Merge** – combines the imported configuration with the existing data.
+- **Selected Profiles** – imports only selected Session Profiles and the players required by those profiles.

+When configurations are merged, imported data is combined with the existing CourtZ configuration.

+CourtZ validates imported files and reports an error if the file is not a valid CourtZ configuration.

 ---

-## Share Configuration
+## Export or Share Configuration

+CourtZ allows configuration data to be transferred to another device or saved as a backup.

+On desktop devices, select **Export Configuration** to save the configuration to a file.

-Select **Share Configuration** to export the current CourtZ configuration.
+On mobile devices, select **Share Configuration** to share the configuration using the device's standard sharing options.

+You can export or share:

+- the complete configuration
+- selected Session Profiles

+When selected Session Profiles are exported or shared, the players required by those profiles are included automatically.

-The exported configuration can be used to:
+Configuration data can be used to:

 - create a backup
 - transfer CourtZ data to another device
 - share a club configuration with another organiser

+Configuration files use a standard JSON format, making them easier to transfer between supported platforms.

 ---